-- 2. Continuing to deliver high standards of adult social care for the people who carers are supporting: Doncaster carers responding to the ASCOF survey were much more likely to have the person they cared for benefitting from daycare, homecare, equipment and adaptations than other surveyed councils.
+- 2. Continuing to deliver high standards of adult social care for people being supported by unpaid carers: Doncaster carers responding to the ASCOF survey were much more likely to have the person they cared for benefitting from daycare, homecare, equipment and adaptations than other surveyed councils.
 Doncaster carers also expressed a higher degree of satisfaction with social services than either the regional or national average. - 3.
 Including carers in conversations about the person they care for: Doncaster carers were less likely to say they were never consulted in discussions about the person they care for than every other council in the Yorkshire and Humber region or in the council's national peer group.
 However, the vast majority of carers said they were only consulted sometimes.
 To ensure that Doncaster carers feel this happens always or at least most of the time, we have made changes to our documentation to ensure that our practice includes asking and recording carers views and wishes concerning the person who they care for. - 4.
 Helping more carers take breaks and take time to benefit themselves: Doncaster compared well with other councils in terms of carers being given respite opportunities of over 25 hours duration.
 Fewer Doncaster carers said they had opportunities to take shorter breaks, i.e. a 'little and often' approach.
 Actions taken to help address this feedback since 2023 include: - We have increased access to residential short breaks for adults of working age at our council-run facilities as illustrated below.

 - We provide breaks to carers of older people through respite care.
-During February 2023 to January 2024, we provided 1053 days of respite care, this significantly increased in February 2024 to January 2025 to 2050 days. - 5.
+During February 2023 to January 2024, we provided 1053 days of respite care, this significantly increased to 2050 days between February 2024 and January 2025.
+We want to further improve accessibility to access for short breaks for older people.
+We will work alongside older people and unpaidcarers to co-produce actions to support this priority. - 5.
 Helping more carers benefit from support groups in ways that are convenient to them: There are four carer support groups with one in each of Doncaster's four localities and overall attendance is growing.
-As can be seen from the table below, three out of four groups grew in attendance between Quarter 1 and Quarter 3 of 2024-25.
+As can be seen from the table below, three out of four groups grew in attendance between

+Quarter 1 and Quarter 3 of 2024-25.
 However, in spite of publicity, the attendance in the North Locality remains critically low, and attendance in the East has declined.